bwsw/sj-platform/SJDocs/source/SJ_Input_Modules.rst

 Regex Input Module
 --------------------------

-It extends *InputStreamingExecutor* interface.
+This module extends the *InputStreamingExecutor* interface.
 Its aim is to process input stream of strings using a set of regular expressions rules and create `InputEnvelope` instance which stores each line as AvroRecord inside.
 Thus, it takes the free-form data, filter and convert them into Avro Records.

 This module is provided via Sonatype repository.